thacherT1D/new-angular-curriculum/10 - Building Apps/60 - Form Validation.md

 - When does a form/input have a property of $touched?
 What class accompanies this property?
 - What does blurred mean? (research the `blur` event)

-#### For the next set of questions, assume that you have a form with a name="quizForm"

-- Create a text input with a name of "question" and give it a validation of "required".
-If it is $valid add a class of "valid"
-- For your text input with a name of question, add a paragraph tag with the text "please enter a valid question" if the input is not valid
-- Create a text input with a name of "answer" and give it a validation of "required" and a minimum length of 4 characters.
-If it is $valid and not $pristine add a class of "correct".
-- How would you access all of the errors (in an object) for an input with a name of `quizForm.username`
-- What validations would you add in an input to make sure that there is a minimum length of 4 and a maximum length of 20
-- What validation would you add in an input to make sure that only numbers between 1 and 5 are a valid input (use regular expressions for this!)

 ## Exercise - styling the form and adding some error messages!

-Now that you have a solid understanding of these properties/classes, let's build another form with an action of "#" and four text inputs for a username, password, email and zip code.
+Now that you have a solid understanding of these properties/classes, build another form with an action of "#" and four text inputs for

+- a username
+- password
+- email
+- zip code

 Your form should validate that the username and password are both between 3 and 12 characters long.
-It should also make sure that the email is a valid email and that the zip code is a five digit number (use ng-pattern and regular expressions for this!).
+It should also make sure that the email is a valid email and that the zip code is a five digit number (use `ng-pattern` and regular expressions for this!).

-Now that you have an idea of how to style and display error messages, let's do the following
+Now that you have an idea of how to style and display error messages, do the following:

 - include bootstrap for styling
 - display error messages if inputs are invalid (write whatever you would like for the error message)